ciubotarum/coding-challanges/src/theory.md

 * subtypes should be replaceable by their base types
 * if you have a program that written to work with a class, any it's subclasses should be usable the same way without causing errors

+### Interface Segregation Principle _(ISP)_
+* clients should not be forced  to depend on interfaces they do not use
+* split large interfaces into smaller
+* many specific interfaces are better than a general interface

 # To do:
 * solid